-Any moldy piece of bread or chicken bone with ants crawling all over was viewed as delectable morsels he simply had to have.
+Any moldy piece of bread or chicken bone with ants crawling all over it was viewed as a delectable morsel he had to have.
 Then, one day, he gobbled up something disgusting and I had had enough.

 I yelled at him, jerked his leash, made him sit down, and began to reason with him, “Emmett, I have fed you twice a day since we brought you home.
 You have a yard to hang out in, we walk every day, and you have been provided for your whole life.
 Why would you eat that crap?”
 He just looked at me, licked his lips, yawned, and pretended he didn’t know what I was talking about.

-Of course, I had to carry both sides of the conversation so I formulated a response for him that began to disturb me, “Master, master, I know you have taken care of me every day of my life.
-You have fed and sheltered me and become my family.
+Of course, I had to carry both sides of the conversation.
+So I formulated a response for him that began to disturb me, “Master, Master, I know you have taken care of me every day of my life.
+You’ve fed and sheltered me and become my family.
 Even though this has happened consistently since I was a pup, it will most likely end tonight.”

-I then realized – Emmett was believing in the theology of scarcity.
-I started to wonder, “Did I believe this?”
+I then realized – Emmett believed in the theology of scarcity.
+I started to wonder, “Did I believe this, too?”

 Fear told me God’s provisions were a fluke, temporary, and would most likely end tonight.